rahulhegde99/rahulhegde99/README.md

 - 🙎🏾‍♂️ I'm a web, mobile and game developer with a passion for data science and visualisation.
 - 🔭  I’m currently working on a Mobile App Development project in Flutter.
 - 👯 I’m looking to collaborate with any interesting open source project.
 - 💼 I'm looking for full-time jobs starting from fall of 2021 or internships that can convert to full time jobs.
-Hire me (Feel free to schedule an interview.
-I'm always free :)).
+Hire me (Feel free to schedule an interview).
 - 📫 You can reach me on: